CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Other Code
 * Used [TinyObjLoader](https://github.com/syoyo/tinyobjloader) library for loading `*.obj` files
 * Used [TinyGltf](https://github.com/syoyo/tinygltf) library for loading `*.gltf` files
-    * I also lifted their `gltf_loader` files from their raytrace examples.
+    * I also lifted their `gltf_loader` files from their raytrace examples (and fixed a bug therein).
 I did not use any other code from the example folder.
 * [OpenImageDenoiser](https://github.com/OpenImageDenoise/oidn) for post-processing
 * Formerly: Ray-triangle intersection algorithm stolen from the Wikipedia article for the [Moller-Trumbore Intersection Algorithm](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm).
-Now, using glm.
+Now, using glm, to my chagrin (I swear I could have intersected both front and back faces had I gotten that algorithm to work correctly).